mikezs/AoC-2021/README.md

 ### Day 7
 Managed to do a full functional chain for both parts from the start.
 Part 1 was relatively straightfoward but my part 2 is not optimal and takes a couple of seconds on release.
 I need to calculate/cache the sums of the numbers in an efficient way and then look them up when doing the loop

+Edit: Implemented the cached sums and it now part 2 runs as fast as part 1